inonoob/pirowflo/Readme.md

 ### BLE
 So I started looking for projects on github and found the MostTornBrain repo "Waterrower" [link](https://github.com/MostTornBrain/Waterrower)
 But he had implemented as indoor-bike in order to use it with Zwift.
-He used the BLE gatt server and Advertisor from the bluez ble example.
+He used the BLE gatt server and Advertiser from the bluez ble example.
 But I needed the BLE profile for rowing.
 So I digged into the not very well documented BLE documentation which is high level and on some points theroatical and not very partical.
 (Check for Developer section for more details)